akezasaloi/lovelace-js-quiz/README.md

 Quiz in javascript
 ## Question 1
 ### Input
+- orderId as a string
+- items as an array of objects
 ### Process
+1. Create a class called CustomerOrder
+Add a constructor with atributes of orderId:string
+items: array of objects with
+- name:string
+- quantity:number
+- price:number
+- status:string
+2. Create method calculateTotal()
+Initialize a variable totalAmount  with 0
+Iterate through each item in the items array
+For each item, multiply quantity by price
+Add the result to the total
+Return the total amount
+processPayment() and async method
+ Returns a promise that waits for 2 seconds and after two seconds resolves successfully and after the Promise resolves the status property change to paid and a success message is printed including orderId and the new status of the order
 ### Output
+- The total amount charged
+- A success message
 ## Question 2
 ### Input
 - Name as a string